What every small business website needs. Our website requirement Checklist

 We recently wrote a blog post about how much a typical website design costs, which naturally depended a lot on what functions and design elements a website needs.

-That post led New Perspective Design to ask the question what are the absolute essentials required for a small business website desing.
+That post led New Perspective Design to ask the question what are the absolute essentials required for a small business website design and what should be included in a website design package if you are looking for one.
 Here you will find a list of the items that every small business website needs.
+Answers the questions:

 A contact form.